Discover what’s on in the bustling, dynamic port city of Fremantle.

 - Enjoy street food at one of the outdoor food markets or food trucks.

-- Enjoy fish & chips at the Fishing Boat Harbour and stroll along the boardwalk to Bathers Beach.
+- Enjoy fish and chips at the Fishing Boat Harbour and stroll along the boardwalk to Bathers Beach.

-- Hop on board an historic tram ride or segway tour.
+- Hop on-board a historic tram ride or segway tour.

 - Go underground on the fascinating Fremantle Prison Tunnel tour.

-- Visit the WA Maritime Museum and Fremantle Arts Centre.
+- Visit the WA Maritime Museum, WA Shipwreck Museum and Fremantle Arts Centre.

-- Feast on the local flavours and indie vibe at the many restaurants and cafés.
+- Feast on the local flavours and indie vibe at one of the many restaurants and cafés.

-- Find fashion, unique & eclectic shopping shopping, original artworks and quirky gifts.
+- Find fashion, unique and eclectic shopping, original artworks and quirky gifts.

 - Explore shops, galleries and cafes in the historic West End.